 I had seen daily harvest smoothies around, but they honestly never caught my eye.
 Then COVID, and trying to do two jobs at once, and not taking care of myself, etc., etc., and I needed to do a few things for ME.
 Do I feel guilty about that?
 HELLLLLLLLL NO.

 Daily harvest smoothies are a way that I can remove one thing off my plate, add some major nutrition (whole foods) into my meals, and also?
 ENJOY a convenience meal.
-Does daily harvest cost more than making smoothies or meals at home?
+Does it cost more than making smoothies or meals at home?
 Of course.
 We’re paying for the convenience factor here and there are plenty of times that it’s worth it!

-I’m going to share my honest opinions about all of the daily harvest items I’ve tried, as a Nutritionist and someone who loves food.
+I’m going to share my honest opinions about all of the daily harvest items I’ve tried, from a nutrition and food-lover perspective.

 What is Daily Harvest?

 Daily Harvest is a meal delivery service that ships frozen plant-based (vegan diet friendly) convenience foods straight to your door!
 Each item takes just a few minutes to prepare.
 It’s not a meal kit, but is a subscription service that delivers monthly boxes (or in whatever frequency you would like) of tons of healthy options for quick and easy meals.

 The items are made from high-quality, plant-based ingredients, and you can see them when you open up the packages!
 The full nutrition stats, ingredients list, an preparation instructions are also found online.

-Overall, from a Nutritionist perspective, I think the ingredients (so many fruits and vegetables!) are great but many of the meals are not high enough in calories/protein to be a satisfying meal.
+Overall, from a nutrition perspective, I think the ingredients (so many fruits and vegetables!) are great but many of the meals are not high enough in calories/protein to be a satisfying meal.
 More on that below when I go into more details on specific items.

 How does Daily Harvest Work?